Pine Hall Brick paved way to 100th anniversary

 The Steeles say they attribute their years of success to their focus on quality products and a culture that prides itself on customer service and adapting and expanding to accommodate what consumers want.

-The company in 2020, hosted a COVID-19 vaccination clinic on the Pine Hall plant site and invited North Carolina Gov. Roy Cooper and then-North Carolina Secretary of the North Carolina Department of Health and Human Services Mandy Cohen to tour the plant and meet workers as part of its health and safety campaign at the start of the pandemic.
+The company, in 2020, hosted a COVID-19 vaccination clinic on the Pine Hall plant site and invited North Carolina Gov. Roy Cooper and then-North Carolina Secretary of the Department of Health and Human Services Dr. Mandy Cohen to tour the plant and meet workers as part of its health and safety campaign at the start of the pandemic.

 “It’s not often we have the opportunity to celebrate a century of success for one of our manufacturers, but when we do, we encourage everyone to take notice,” said Leigh Cockram, director of Rockingham County Economic Development.
 “Congratulations to Pine Hall Brick on reaching this incredible milestone.
 May you continue to grow and expand in your next century of success.”